BMW X3: Euro NCAP

+IIHS

 Third generation (G01; 2017)

 The third generation is codenamed G01 and was unveiled in June 2017.
-Drivetrains include two 2.0-litre diesel units known as B47, a next-generation 3.0-litre diesel engine (B57), and a petrol variant (B58): a gasoline-powered, turbo-charged straight-six with a displacement of 2,998 cc and a plug-in hybrid.
+Designed by Calvin Luk, BMW's Australian designer, drivetrains include two 2.0-litre diesel units known as B47, a next-generation 3.0-litre diesel engine (B57), and a petrol variant (B58): a gasoline-powered, turbo-charged straight-six with a displacement of 2,998 cc and a plug-in hybrid.

-It was designed by Calvin Luk, BMW's Australian designer.

 Technology is shared with the BMW 5 Series (G30), such as gesture control (optional), LED exterior and interior lighting, and the BMW iDrive 6.0 system with a 12.5-inch touch-screen monitor for navigation systems.
 Depending on the model, the new X3 is as much as 55 kg lighter than a comparably equipped corresponding model from the previous X3 generation.

+The BMW X3 is well-regarded for its safety, having earned a five-star rating from the National Highway Traffic Safety Administration (NHTSA) and a Top Safety Pick+ award from the Insurance Institute for Highway Safety (IIHS).

 In July 2018, BMW introduced the ability to option the X3 with the sDrive intelligent rear-wheel drive system.

 In 2019, the X3 xDrive 30e (which shares its powertrain and platform with the G20 330e xDrive) iPerformance model was introduced, sharing its engine with the X3 sDrive20i/xDrive20i and a 50 kW electric motor, it has a maximum electric range of 27-30 mi.
 It has a 12 kWh battery (9.6 kWh usable) along with a newly developed system called "XtraBoost" allowing a temporary power increase from the electric motor of up to 30 kW.

-In the same year, BMW introduced the X3 M and X3 M Competition (F97) and the X4 M and X4 M Competition (F98), with the former being the first time an X3 had a full M version while the latter being the first time an X4 had a M version, the X3 M and X4 M are fitted with a 3.0 L S58 straight-six that produced 473 horsepower with the Competition models producing 503 horsepower.
+In early 2020, the X3 xDrive20d was given a mild hybrid 48 volt system.

 All 18–40 and iX3 models can be fitted with M Performance Parts.
 These include carbon fibre mirrors.

+X3 M

+In 2019, BMW introduced the X3 M and X3 M Competition (F97), being the first time an X3 had a full M version.
+The X3 M is fitted with a 3.0 L S58 straight-six that produced 473 horsepower with the Competition models producing 503 horsepower.

 Full M models can be fitted with full M specific M Performance Parts.
 These include a spoiler, sport steering wheel, carbon fibre vents and kidney grilles.